 Do not rely on test results from a neighbouring house or dwellings in your neighbourhood.
 Radon concentration may vary widely between houses, even if they are close to each other.

-You can measure radon concentration in your house by yourself or hire a professional for about $80 to $100.
+You can measure radon concentration in your house by yourself or hire a professional.

 You can get a dosimeter the following ways: